Walking in the old town of Rouen is like stepping into a living history book.

 Saint Ouen Abbey Church

 Saint Ouen is an impressive sanctuary and one of the largest churches built in the Rayonnant Gothic style.
-The abbey church comprises of two spire-towers on the western façade and a majestic 88 metre central tower.
-The latter rises above the crossing of the transept and is nicknamed the “Crown of Normandy”.

-Take the time to stroll in the Gardens of the Town Hall which surround the Abbey with have views of the whole building.
-To the North stands the classical building of Rouen’s Town Hall.
+Take the time to stroll in the Gardens of the Town Hall, which surround the Abbey and offer views of the whole building.

-The City-Hall of Rouen
+The City Hall of Rouen

-The classical building which stands close to the Abbey is Rouen’s present day City Hall.
-It was the monk’s dormitory until the French Revolution.
-The monks had only just completed the building when they had to give it away to the municipality.
+The monks had just completed the building when they had to give it to the municipality.

-Reach the narrow and picturesque street of rue du petit porche and at the end of the street turn left to the Place de la Rougemare.
+Reach the narrow and picturesque street of Rue du Petit Porche, and at the end of the street, turn left to the Place de la Rougemare.

 Place de la Rougemare lies outside the limits of the touristy part of Rouen but is worth mentioning for its peaceful character.